gabfl/mysql_generate_series/README.md

 As for inserts, MySQL does not allow using a stored procedure directly in a SELECT query.

-We can again use mysql_generate_series's temporary table "series_tmp" to use the series with a JOIN in a SELECT query
+We can again use mysql_generate_series's temporary table `series_tmp` to use the series with a JOIN in a SELECT query

 This example demonstrates how to display all hours from a date and their eventual associated row in another table: